jerrylinew/ucla-class-scanner/README.md

 # UCLA Class Scanner

-Scrapes the UCLA class registrar every few seconds and sends an email if spots in the desired course opens up.
+Python script that scrapes the UCLA class registrar every few seconds and sends an email if spots in the desired course(s) opens up.
 Deployed on Heroku as a worker dyno.